dportik/dadi_pipeline/Goodness_of_Fit/README.md

      sym_mig	Round_3_Replicate_2	-509.41	1026.82	705.95	339.42	0.5187,0.3782,0.1482,0.8757
      sym_mig	Round_3_Replicate_3	-467.93	943.86	474.19	513.94	0.2516,0.2106,0.4328,0.8059

-After all simulations are complete, the main output file `Simulation_Results.txt` will be created.
+After all simulations are complete, the main output file ` ults.txt` will be created.
 This file contains the best scoring replicate for each simulation, and contains the log-likelihood, theta, sum of sfs, Pearson's chi-squared test statistic, and optimized parameter values.
 It will also be in tab-delimited format: